sgallagher/openlmi-storage/doc/smis-block.rst

      It is not possible to specify, which partition to allocate!
 Any partition with given size will be allocated.

-   * allocating Cura_LogicalDisk from any other StoragePool (e.g. RAIDPool):
+   * allocating LMI_LogicalDisk from any other StoragePool (e.g. RAIDPool):

      .. parsed-literal::
         ElementName = NULL
-        Goal = the Cura_StorageSetting
+        Goal = the LMI_StorageSetting
         InPool = the pool
         ElementType = 4
         Size = size of the pool

      Only whole pool can be allocated!

-As alrady noted, Cura_LogicalDisk is artificial object only and represents the same Linux device as underlying StoragePool (or Cura_PartitionExtent).
+As alrady noted, LMI_LogicalDisk is artificial object only and represents the same Linux device as underlying StoragePool (or LMI_PartitionExtent).